 - Instinctively knowing how to contract and endure the physical demands of childbirth

 Your body is highly capable and resilient, but that doesn’t mean you shouldn’t treat it with care.
 There are certain risk factors that can increase your chances of experiencing pelvic floor changes over time.
-You now have a resource for learning how to keep your pelvic floor as strong and healthy as possible!
-Despite inevitable life changes and experiences, you can be more prepared.
+Despite inevitable life changes and experiences, you can always be more prepared.
 Read on to see which scenarios may apply to you!

 Risk factors at a young age

-Stress incontinence is the most common pelvic floor issue, especially for younger women.
-Fortunately, it can be treated with exercises called Kegels.
+Stress incontinence is the most common pelvic floor issue, especially those younger in age.
+Fortunately, it can be treated with Kegel exercises!

-Those at a younger have the advantage of catching these symptoms sooner and being proactive.
+Those at a younger age have the advantage of catching these symptoms sooner and thus are able to be be proactive in treating them.
 Prioritize your self-care before it gets to the point of needing invasive surgeries.

 Risk factors after pregnancy

 Prolapse is a pelvic floor condition developed by 50% of those who have given birth.